Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Trouble with Wood

-Last summer, I decided that I wanted to build my own .
+Last summer, I decided that I wanted to build my own coffee table.
 Not just any coffee table, but one that spoke to the essence of my personality.
 I mean, if you’re gonna have folks over and they’re going to put their feet on something, it better be a masterpiece, right?
-So off I went to Hill Country Woodworks, armed with dreams, Pinterest boards, and a less-than-subtle obsession with mid-century modern design.
+So off I went to Hill Country Woodworks, armed with dreams, Pinterest boards, and a less-than-subtle obsession with mid-century .

 With Frank’s encouragement, I picked up some beautiful walnut.
 Ah, the weight of it!
 It has this rich hue that catches the light just right.
 I could already picture it in my living room (which is, frankly, a mix of dog fur and mismatched furniture).